2024 Summer Academy Fellows

 Sun Gue Yang

 Sun Gue (Susan) Yang is a PhD candidate (ABD) in the Department of Political Science at the University of South Carolina.
 Her research focuses on addressing social equity issues in diverse cultural contexts within public administration and management.
 Key areas include representative bureaucracy, citizen satisfaction, and child-related policies.
 Susan employs mixed quantitative and qualitative methods, highlighted in her doctoral dissertation exploring socioeconomic representation among American social workers.
 Her work delves into ensuring fair representation and effective policymaking for diverse populations.
 Susan’s interdisciplinary approach blends public administration, management, and social equity, aiming to promote inclusivity and responsive governance in culturally varied settings.
-Susan holds a Bachelor of Arts in Social Welfare from Sungshin Women’s University and a Bachelor of Arts in International Studies from Korea University.
+Susan holds a Bachelor of Arts in Social Welfare from Sungshin Women’s University and a Master of Arts in International Studies from Korea University.